 SPES (Single Particle Extinction and Scattering) patented optical technology accesses to more information on single measured particles than the other methods.
-The capabilities of EOS analytical platform based on SPES patented method are of capital importance with heterogeneous systems and when particle behaviour must be investigated in complex-but-real target industrial, environmental, and biological heterogeneous liquids and aerosol.
+The capabilities of EOS analytical platform based on SPES patented method are of capital importance with mixes and heterogeneous systems and when particle behaviour must be investigated in complex-but-real target industrial, environmental, and biological heterogeneous liquids and aerosol.

 SPES data provides physical and statistical information, as particle size distribution and numerical concentration, as well as insight on the particle structure and stability.
 Applications ranges from the estimation of the number of aggregates per mL respect to the choice of the surfactant, e.g. for the improvement of the wetting of a powder or of the shelf life of a product, to the study of the behaviour of particles in target heterogeneous media to tailor the their formulation.
 Oversize analysis can be performed also in presence of impurities.
 Scraps and out-of-specifics can be monitored in intermediates and final formulation.